 2. Initialise the game variables, setup memory, menus, etc.

 3. Now start the game and do the following:

-3.2 Get user input (from keyboard, mouse, joystick, gamepad, etc)
+3.2 Get user input (from keyboard, mouse, game controller, touchscreen, etc)

 3.3 Process game logic (maths, physics, update to score, etc go here)